HOME SEARCH ALL TOPICS

 Recollections of policemen in World War Two

-When I visited my granddad's bombed house in World War Two, the policeman on duty had on a tin helmet painted black and a army issue gas mask in a small pack slung across his back.
+When I visited my granddad's bombed house in World War Two, the policeman on duty had on a tin helmet painted black - just like the one in the top image - and a army issue gas mask in a small pack slung across his back.

 Many of the policemen during the war did not retire at the normal of about 45 years but continued in service well into their sixties.
 During this period the helmet badge and jacket buttons were coated black to stop reflection.
 They have since reverted to silver.